 Carolin is a solicitor in the human rights department, working with Tessa Gregory.
 Carolin is a dual qualified lawyer, admitted as a solicitor in England & Wales and as an attorney to the New York State Bar.
 She has experience working on domestic and international human rights law cases.

-Her work currently focuses on judicial review challenges and claims under the Human Rights Act 1998, with a particular emphasis on social welfare.
-Her cases also include challenges to public bodies brought on behalf of victims of human trafficking and in the context of discrimination, national security and the COVID-19 pandemic.
+Her work currently focuses on judicial review challenges and claims under the Human Rights Act 1998, with a particular emphasis on discrimination.
+Her cases include broad range of challenges to public bodies, including in the context of social welfare, immigration and national security.

 Carolin has worked with a number of humanitarian organisations including PAX and the Public International Law Policy Group researching and advising on breaches of human rights and humanitarian law in the context of armed conflict as part of her work for the Harvard Law School International Human Rights Clinic.
 She has also been involved in researching and writing on both public international law and public law issues, including as a Research Assistant to Harvard Professor Alex Whiting and Professors Maurice Sunkin and Andrew Le Sueur, as well as on the Executive Board of the Harvard International Law Journal.
 In the past she has worked on issues concerning children’s rights in particular in the context of UN Treaty Bodies in her role at the Child Rights International Network.

 - R (SXC & ors) v Secretary of State for Work and Pensions – the Court of Appeal unanimously found for our clients holding that the Secretary of State’s implementation of Universal Credit and failure to provide adequate transitional protection to severely disabled claimants was unlawful.